pooltogether/defender-autotask-reward/README.md

 $ yarn build
 ```

-This will create `dist/rinkeby-build.js`.
+This will create:

-Next create a new Autotask in Defender bound to a Relay.
-Cut and paste the contents of the above file into the `Code` portion of the relayer.
+ - `dist/rinkeby-build.js`
+ - `dist/ropsten-build.js`

+Copy the contents of those files into their respectives Autotasks in OpenZeppelin Defender.

 # Running locally